mrkaleArduinoLib/gbj_appeeprom/README.md

 <a id="library"></a>

 # gbj\_appeeprom
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-It encapsulates the functionality of an <abbr title='Electrically Rrasable Programmable Read-Only Memory'>EEPROM</abbr>.
+It encapsulates the functionality of an <abbr title='Electrically Erasable Programmable Read-Only Memory'>EEPROM</abbr>.
 The encapsulation provides following advantages:

 * Functionality is hidden from the main sketch.
 * The library follows the principle `separation of concerns`.